Earwax And Tinnitus: A Beginner’s Guide

 • Discharge.
 Your body may attempt to flush out debris or earwax buildup with fluid production.

 • Tinnitus.
-Excess wax can change the natural resonance of the ear canal and reduce the amount of sound reaching auditory cortex, which may be interpreted by the brain as tinnitus.
-Alternatively, ear wax may simply by situated close to or touching the ear drum, creating a sensation of sound causing you to experience tinnitus.
+Excess wax can change the natural resonance of the ear canal and reduce the amount of sound reaching the auditory cortex, which may be interpreted by the brain as tinnitus.
+Alternatively, ear wax may simply be situated close to or touching the ear drum, creating a sensation of sound, which can trigger tinnitus.

 What Causes Earwax Buildup?

-Some people are predisposed to excessive earwax and there are several medical conditions and some medications that could lead to earwax buildup.
-Frequent ear infections may also lead to excessive earwax production.
+Some people are predisposed to excessive earwax.
+There are also several medical conditions and some medications that could lead to earwax buildup.
+Frequent ear infections may also lead to excessive earwax production–and subsequently cause tinnitus.

 Cleaning your ears too much or too vigorously can even “train” your body to produce more earwax.
-You might also naturally produce very hard or dry earwax, which may not be able to pass from your ear canals as easily.
+You might also naturally produce very hard or dry earwax, which may not be able to pass easily.

-Older people, especially those with a lot of ear hair, tend to produce earwax faster than younger people.
-On the other hand, small children seem to produce more earwax than adults.
-Their ear canals are smaller, so it doesn’t take much before wax can build up.
+Older people, especially those with a lot of ear hair, tend to produce ear wax faster than younger people.
+Small children also seem to produce more earwax than adults.
+Their ear canals are smaller, so it doesn’t take much before wax can build up, which can cause tinnitus even at a young age.

 Avoid Inserting Objects into Your Ears

-There’s a reason Q-Tips have a warning label not to use them to clean your ears.
-Cotton swabs don’t remove much earwax – they’re more likely to push it deeper into your ear canal, forcing germs and debris toward the most fragile parts of your auditory system and causing cerumen impaction.
+There’s a reason Q-Tips have a warning label not to use them to clean your ears: cotton swabs don’t remove ear wax well.
+In fact, they are more likely to push it deeper into your ear, forcing germs and debris toward the most fragile parts of your auditory system and causing cerumen impaction.

 Earbuds or earplugs can also increase the likelihood of cerumen impaction.
-Every time you put in a pair of earbuds, you’re pushing the wax deeper into your ear canal while trapping sweat, moisture, and dirt inside your ear.
-This can easily lead to blockages – not to mention potentially causing hearing damage, if you listen to music at high volumes.
+Every time you put in a pair of earbuds, you’re pushing the wax deeper into your ear while trapping sweat, moisture, and dirt inside your ear.
+This can easily lead to blockages–not to mention potentially causing hearing damage, if you listen to music at high volumes.

 Can Earwax Trigger Tinnitus?

 Earwax collects in our ear canal, which runs all the way into the eardrum.
 On the other side of the eardrum is the space called the middle ear, which contains our three hearing bones.
-Middle ear is connected to the inner ear, where our hearing organ, known as the cochlea is situated.
+The middle ear is connected to the inner ear, where our hearing organ (known as the cochlea) is situated.

 A small amount of earwax is healthy and natural.
-However, over time earwax can build up and create an impaction, which can be a problem.
-It’s common to have impacted earwax when you have small ear canals, or if you use Q-Tips or earbuds regularly.
+Over time, however, earwax can build up and create an impaction, which can be a problem.
+It’s common to have impacted earwax when you have small ear canals, or if you use cotton buds or earbuds regularly.

-Significant earwax causes temporary hearing loss, which means that sound is not able to go through your ear canal into the cochlea and ultimately up to the auditory processing part of your brain.
-When auditory cortex is not able to process sound normally, that could be one possible reason for earwax impaction can resulting in temporary tinnitus in the effected ear.
-Removing ear wax may be necessary to alleviate these symptoms.
+Significant earwax causes temporary hearing loss, which means that sound is not able to go through your ear canal to the ear drum and into the cochlea and ultimately up to the auditory processing part of your brain.
+When the auditory cortex is not able to process sound normally, earwax impaction can result in temporary tinnitus in the affected ear.
+Removing ear wax may be necessary to alleviate these symptoms, whether you use ear drops, a wax removal tool, or you seek help from your doctor.

 Will My Tinnitus Go Away After Removing Ear Wax?

 The good news is that when you remove excessive earwax, hearing typically returns back to normal and any temporary tinnitus goes away.
 If not, your tinnitus is likely caused by a different health condition, and you should see your doctor.
-Either way, it is absolutely essential to remove ear wax safely and correctly.
+Either way, it is absolutely essential to remove ear wax safely and correctly to avoid harming the ear drum.
+Avoid cotton buds and other tools not designated for wax removal.

 How To Remove Earwax